 Yogic way of life in corporate – A case study

-Yoga coupled with a yogic lifestyle greatly impacts a person’s emotional intelligence, enhances it with optimism and enlightenment.
-A research was conducted by IIM Bangalore and IIM Ahemdabad.
-The aim of this research was to analyze the impact of yoga on the performance metrics of the employees along with their emotional intelligence.
-During this research, the general conditions of a person’s body and the impact of yoga on the happiness index of individuals was also studied.
+Yoga coupled with a yogic lifestyle greatly influences a person’s emotional intelligence, enhances it with optimism and enlightenment.
+IIM Bangalore and IIM Ahemdabad conducted a research, the aim of which was to analyze the impacts of yoga on the performance metrics of the employees along with their emotional intelligence.
+During this research, the general conditions of a person’s body and the impact of yoga on the happiness index of individuals were also studied.

-The research paper ‘Impact of Adoption of Yoga Way of Life on Emotional Intelligence of Managers’ published in the November issue of 2010 by IIM-Bangalore management review states that a proper and systematic adoption of yogic way of life can consequent in a much better Emotional Intelligence (EI) levels among employees and can really improve their managerial performance in their respective organization.
+The research paper ‘Impact of Adoption of Yoga Way of Life on Emotional Intelligence of Managers’ published in the November edition of 2010 by IIM-Bangalore.
+The management review states that a proper and systematic adoption of yogic way of life can consequent in a much better Emotional Intelligence (EI) levels among employees and can really improve their managerial performance in their respective organization.